 If a cartridge does not fire and the trigger has been pulled and the trigger block safety is disengaged...Stop!
 And do the following: a) Make sure the gun is pointed in a safe direction b) Engage the trigger block safety c) Wait 60 seconds d) Follow the instructions above for unloading the shotgun.

 If during firing the sound of any cartridge is noticeably softer or louder than the previous cartridge fired, Stop!
-Do not load another cartridge or fire another cartridge and do the following: a) Make sure the gun is pointed in a safe direction b) Engage the trigger block safety c) Follow the instructions above for unloading the shotgun d) With the shotgun unloaded visually inspect the shotgun for barrel blockage or damage.
-Then inspect the mechanical operation and receiver of the shotgun for damage before continuing.
+Do not load another cartridge or fire another cartridge and do the following: a) Make sure the gun is pointed in a safe direction b) Engage the trigger block safety c) Follow the instruction above for unloading the shotgun d) With the shotgun unloaded visually inspect the shotgun for barrel blockage or damage and inspect the mechanical operation and receiver of the shotgun for damage before continuing.

 READ, UNDERSTAND AND FOLLOW ALL WARNINGS AND INSTRUCTIONS IN THIS MANUAL BEFORE FIRING THE SHOTGUN.

-Firing Your Shotgun (cont'd) TO FIRE THE SHOTGUN: - Make sure the shotgun is pointed in a safe direction with the trigger block safety engaged.
-(See Picture 28). - 2.
+Firing Your Shotgun (cont'd) TO FIRE THE SHOTGUN:

+- 1. Make sure the shotgun is pointed in a safe direction with the trigger block safety engaged. - 2.
 Make sure you are wearing eye and ear protection. - 3.
-Keep your fingers away from the trigger(s).
+Keep your fingers away from the trigger.
+(See Picture 31).

-Picture 28 4.
-Push the trigger block safety to the "off" or "fire" position with the red dot showing.
-(See Picture 29).
+4. Push the trigger block safety to the "off" or "fire" position with the red ring showing.
+(See Picture 32).

-Picture 29 5.
-With the butt stock held firmly against your shoulder and the barrels pointed towards your intended target, place your trigger finger on the trigger.
+4. With the butt stock held firmly against your shoulder and the barrel pointed towards your intended target, place your trigger finger on the trigger.
 The shotgun will fire when you pull or squeeze the trigger with the requisite force.
-(See Picture 30).
+(See Picture 33).